-Working with older people offers three different areas of work:
+Working with older people offers three different areas of support work.
+They are:

 Working with older people in their own homes

-You don’t need any experience, we will train you and there are lots of opportunities for development.
+You don’t need any experience – we will train you.

 Working with older people in short-term care and day centres

 We have a really close-knit group here, and everyone is really caring.
 It’s a job I really enjoy doing and I love that you can bring all sorts of skills to the role.